ECE3400Team19/ECE3400Team19.github.io/Milestone2/milestone2.md

 If the robot is not at an intersection, then follow the line.

-If the robot is at an intersection, check your surroundings.
+Else the robot is at an intersection, so check its surroundings.

-    If the robot can go forward without hitting a wall or another robot, go forward.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the robot can go forward without hitting a wall or another robot, go forward.

-    If the robot can't go forward, but it can go left, turn left.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the robot can't go forward, but it can go left, turn left.

-    If the robot can't go forward or left, but can go right, turn right.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the robot can't go forward or left, but can go right, turn right.

-    If the robot can't go forward, left, or right, turn around.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the robot can't go forward, left, or right, turn around.